Skip to main content

 What happens after my bone density scan?

-After your bone density scan, you’ll receive a score, which is a combination of a “T” score and a “Z” score.
-Your specially trained radiologist will consult with your provider for any follow-up care needed.
+After your bone density scan, you'll receive two important scores: a "T" score and a "Z" score.
+Our board-certified radiologists will evaluate these scores and discuss any necessary follow-up care with your provider.

 Why you should choose The Iowa Clinic for your bone density scan:

 When you choose The Iowa Clinic for your bone density scan, you are choosing a collaborative, interconnected healthcare team dedicated to supporting your care journey.
-We communicate closely across departments and disciplines to ensure a smooth and streamlined experience from diagnosis to treatment.
-Choose the Iowa Clinic for a professional and empathetic healthcare experience tailored to your unique needs.
+Our ACR-accredited facility ensures the highest standards of imaging quality and safety.
+Our board-certified radiologists work closely across departments and disciplines to ensure a smooth and streamlined experience from diagnosis to treatment.
+Choose The Iowa Clinic for a professional and empathetic healthcare experience tailored to your unique needs.